docksal/docksal/docs/content/core/volumes.md

 #### The Docker Desktop Extension

-- This option is more recent but comes in two flavors
-- The Free version which only allows for one Cache Setup.
-- The Paid Subscription ( https://mutagen.io/account/subscription $7/month) which allows for multiple cache directory setups.
+- [The Paid Subscription](https://mutagen.io/account/subscription $7/month) which allows for multiple cache directory setups.
 - The Docker Desktop Extension provides a nice GUI integration with Docker Desktop and thus the maintenance of it is easier.
 - To use it run